thiagorf/real-notes/README.md

 A personal notes app with the features of a rich text editor

+**NOTICE:** In exchange for app performance, all actual functionalities in the editor are broken now, but fix will come pretty soon

 ## How to run

 Certain libraries are only available natively or only works in real devices, so its necessary to use Expo development builds.